 I have already done this a few times, but having seen some other tests suggesting the FX6’s ISO ratings were incorrect.
 So I decided to re-confirm my previous findings, which is that the ratings Sony give their cameras is correct.
 For the test I used a DSC labs exposure calibration chart which is an extremely accurate 18%/90% reflectivity chart and my trusty Sekonic light meter.
 As you can see at both 800 ISO and 12,800 ISO the light meters indicated exposure settings perfectly match the camera’s ISO ratings, shutter speed and aperture.
 For the 12,800 ISO test, as my light meter doesn’t go up to 12,800 ISO I set the light meter to 6400 ISO which is one stop lower than the cameras 12,800.
 The light meter indicated f11 which is one stop below the f16 required by the camera – confirming that the ISO rating is correct.

 The FX6’s CineEI mode is designed to make shooting using S-Log3 or raw easy and straightforward.
-It optimises the camera so that settings such as the recording ISO, noise reduction and sharpening are all optimised for recording either S-Log3 or raw with the best possible dynamic range.
+It optimises the camera so that settings such as the recording ISO, noise reduction and sharpening are all optimised for recording the highest possible quality S-Log3 or raw material with the largest possible dynamic range.

-It also makes sure that the S-Log3 or raw recordings are optimised for grading.
-In addition you can use a LUT (Look Up Table) in the viewfinder or on the HDMI/SDI output to provide an approximation of how your footage will look after it’s been graded as well as to assist you in getting the exposure right.
+It makes sure that the S-Log3 or raw recordings are optimised for grading.
+In addition you can use a LUT (Look Up Table) in the viewfinder or on the HDMI/SDI output to provide a close approximation of how your footage will look after it’s been graded and this LUT will also to assist you in getting the exposure exactly right.

-Once you have a LUT enabled and you are viewing the LUT either in the viewfinder or on a monitor an exposure offset can be applied to the LUT to make it darker or brighter than normal.
+To use the Cine EI mode correctly you must monitor what you are shooting via a LUT.
+Once you have a LUT enabled and you are viewing the LUT, either in the viewfinder or on a monitor an exposure offset can be applied to the LUT to make it darker or brighter than normal.
 This LUT brightness offset is used to allow you to deliberately offset how bright the recordings are, this is the “EI” or Exposure Index part of CineEI.
 More on that later.